Gesee-y/Cruise.jl/docs/Plugins/index.md

 # Cruise 0.3.0 documentation: Plugins

-This documentation provides the informations and steos necessary for anyone to make a plugin.
+This documentation provides the informations and steps necessary for anyone to make a plugin.

 In order to extend itself, Cruise rely on a **plugin system** built on top of a dependency graph.
 A **plugin** is basically a subgraph of that dependency graph.